jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 The content type for a bulk data response can be:

 * "application/rdap+json" -- for a metadata JSON object followed by newline-separated RDAP objects
-* "application/jose" -- for a JWS compact serialization of the metadata and data objects
+* "application/jose" -- for a JWS (JSON Web Signature) compact serialization ([@!RFC7515, section 3.1]) of the metadata and data objects (see (#security_considerations))
-* "application/json" -- for a JWS JSON serialization of the metadata and data objects
+* "application/json" -- for a JWS JSON serialization ([@!RFC7515, section 3.2]) of the metadata and data objects
-* "application/octet-stream" -- for a gzip of either the metadata and data objects or their JWS
+* "application/octet-stream" -- for a gzip ([@RFC1952]) of either the metadata and data objects or their JWS

 It is RECOMMENDED that a bulk data response be returned as a gzip with "application/octet-stream" content type.

 # Security Considerations {#security_considerations}

-It is RECOMMENDED that JSON Web Signature (JWS) [@!RFC7515] and JSON Web Key (JWK) [@!RFC7517] be used to sign and validate JSON data for the Bulk RDAP.
+It is RECOMMENDED that JSON Web Signature (JWS) [@!RFC7515] and JSON Web Key (JWK) [@!RFC7517] be used to sign and validate the JSON data returned for a Bulk RDAP response.
 It is further RECOMMENDED that Elliptic Curve Digital Signature Algorithm (ECDSA) ([@!RFC7518, section 3.4]) be used for JWS.

-Furthermore, it is RECOMMENDED that the guidance from [@!RFC7481, section 3] be followed to secure the Bulk RDAP URL for encryption, authentication, and authorization.
+Furthermore, the guidance from [@!RFC7481, section 3] MUST be followed to secure the Bulk RDAP URL for encryption, authentication, and authorization.

 # Operational Considerations